From Scripture to Jesus and Back

 - In these ways, the churches' claims listed above are appropriate:

-- The Bible is true as God is true, in ways that make us holy.
+- The Bible is true as God is true, in ways that make us holy and fruitful.